-An uncommon, occult form of melanoma was diagnosed at an early stage in two young adults because an informed teenager recognised its signature.
+An uncommon, occult form of melanoma was diagnosed at an early stage in two young adults, because an informed teenager recognised its signature.
 Her discovery also made this presentation possible.
-A simple image-based patient education initiative (Figure 13) paid a huge dividend.
+A simple image-based patient education initiative paid a huge dividend.

-Figure 13.
-The patient education poster, which prompted a teenager to suggest that her teacher consult his general practitioner about a discoloured thumbnail.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 28: The patient education poster which prompted a teenager to suggest that her teacher consult his general practitioner about a discoloured thumb-nail